kubernetes-retired/service-catalog/docs/walkthrough.md

     # Create binding called 'database'.
     kubectl create -f binding.yaml

-    # Create frontend (Node.js Bookstore) instance.
+Creating the binding will create a `ConfigMap` for binding consumption.
+This can now be used by a native kubernetes app.
+You can inspect the config map using `kubectl get configmap database`:

+    NAME       DATA      AGE
+    database   4         55s

+Now you can deploy the application that consumes the binding.

-    kubectl create -f frontend.yaml
+    kubectl create -f ../user-bookstore-client/bookstore.yaml

+This will create a Kubernetes service `user-bookstore-fe`.
 Wait for deployments to start and an IP address of the frontend to be assigned.
 You can monitor the external IP address creation using `kubectl get services`:

     NAME                    CLUSTER-IP       EXTERNAL-IP       PORT(S)    AGE
     cf-i-3a121d22-booksbe   10.107.254.221   <none>            3306/TCP   2m
-    cf-i-a2eac62a-booksfe   10.107.245.157   104.154.153.120   8080/TCP   1m
+    user-bookstore-fe       10.107.254.221   **<pending>**         3306/TCP   2m
     kubernetes              10.107.240.1     <none>            443/TCP    1d

 Once the IP address becomes available we can use it to contact the frontend